ProCamera Up is a premium feature bundle that helps you take your photography and videography to the next level.

-How to unlock ProCamera Up and get your 7-day free trial
+How to unlock ProCamera Up

 Auto Perspective Correct (APC)

 This feature corrects perspective distortion during shooting, enabling you to capture perfectly straight photos.
-The APC feature is available in camera modes Photo and LowLight and it's also available in the Editing studio.
+The APC feature is available in camera modes Photo and LowLight and it's also available in the Editing Studio.

-- On the ProCamera Capture Screen, open the Control panel.
+- On the ProCamera Capture Screen, open the Control Panel.

-- Swipe left to access the second page of the Control panel.
+- Swipe left to access the second page of the Control Panel.

 - Tap APC to enable the APC button on the Capture Screen.